fritzone/obfy/README.md

 And last, but not least, the numeric value wrappers do not work with floating point numbers.
 This is due to the fact that extensive binary operations are used on the number to obfuscate its value and this would be impossible to accomplish with floating point values.

+# License and getting the framework

+The library is a header only library, released in the public domain under the MIT license.

+You can get it from https://github.com/fritzone/obfy

 # References

 [Andrivet] - Random Generator by Sebastien Andrivet - https://github.com/andrivet/ADVobfuscator

-# license

-The library is a header only library, released in the public domain under the MIT license.